tidalmigrations/machine_stats/unix/README.md

 ## Installation

-We are going to install Machine Stats for Unix-like systems in user's `$HOME` directory and not system-wide, so the installation won't affect system libraries and packages.
+We are going to install Machine Stats for Unix-like systems in user's `$HOME` directory instead of system-wide, so the installation won't affect system libraries and packages.

 First of all, let's obtain the sources of Machine Stats.